University of Michigan, B.A.

 - “Opportunity Zones"

-Mel brings a diversity of transactional tax and legal experience to the Firm.
-Prior to joining McManimon, Scotland & Baumann, LLC, Mel worked in the tax group of a prestigious Wall Street law firm nationally recognized for its shareholder activism practice.
-He was a tax associate in the New York City international tax department of a Big Four accounting firm.
-In these roles, Mel developed a sophisticated transactional expertise that includes advising private equity funds, corporations, limited liability companies and limited partnerships on matters ranging from acquisitions, recapitalizations, dispositions, reorganizations, mergers and terminations to partnership and company formation, complex commercial real estate loans and share and asset purchase agreements.
+Directly before joining McManimon, Scotland & Baumann, LLC, Mel worked in the tax group of a prestigious Wall Street law firm nationally recognized for its shareholder activism practice.
+He was a tax associate in the international tax department of a Big Four accounting firm, experience that enables him to quickly grasp the funds flow and financing aspects of a real estate transaction.

-Mel is an accomplished public speaker and has presented on a variety of tax & real estate topics, ranging from the state taxation of oil and gas pipeline networks to the economic impact of sound urban planning.
-He has been a guest speaker at the American Bar Association, as well as at state bar association events.
+Mel is an accomplished public speaker, having presented on diverse topics like the state taxation of oil and gas pipeline networks and litigating transfer pricing disputes.
+He has spoken at the American Bar Association, as well as at state bar association events.